 For many women, turning 50 marks a new chapter.

-One area that becomes increasingly important is healthy aging and maintaining physical strength.
+One area that becomes increasingly important for healthy aging is maintaining our physical strength.

 What Happens to the Body After 50?

-After menopause the body naturally begins to lose muscle in a process known as sarcopenia.
-This gradual loss can begin as early as the 30s and accelerates after menopause due to hormonal changes.
+After 30 years of age, the body begins to gradually lose muscle in a process known as sarcopenia.

-However, strength & bone density can be maintained and even improved through regular movement and resistance-based exercise.
+The good news is – muscle & bone density can be maintained and even improved at any age with regular resistance-based exercise.

 While yoga is best known for increasing flexibility & relaxation, many aspects of yoga are actually highly effective strength-building practices.

-Because yoga engages both large muscle groups and stabilizing muscles, it helps develop balanced strength, which is especially important for joint stability and injury prevention.
+Because yoga engages both large and stabilizing muscle groups, you’re developing balanced – overall – strength which is important for joint stability and injury prevention.

 Falls are one of the leading causes of injury in older adults.
 Yoga directly addresses several factors that contribute to fall prevention, including:

-Balance / Core stability / Coordination / Body awareness
+Poses to improve balance / Core stability / Better coordination / Body awareness

-Standing poses like Tree Pose and Warrior III strengthen stabilizing muscles while training the body to remain steady and controlled.
+Poses such as Tree and Warrior III actively engage & strengthen key major muscles in the lower body while training the body to remain steady.

 Strength for the Mind as Well